chrisiou/Connect4-Game/README.md

 - **Tokens:** The player's discs are represented by `X`, and the computer's discs are represented by `O`.
 - **Modules:**
   - `GameViewer`: Handles displaying the game board and animating moves.
-  - `ComputerMove`: Contains the logic for the computer's move selection.
+  - `Computer`: Contains the logic for the computer's move selection.
   - `ConnectFour`: Manages the game loop, alternates turns, and checks for winners.

 ### **Gameplay Flow**